Another Infant Death Reported Due to Recalled Product Nap Nanny

 Problems with all models of the Nap Nanny recliner have been known since at least 2009.
 In fact, the Consumer Product Safety Commission (CPSC) issued a warning in 2010 and moved for a mandatory recall which was resolved in a 2012 settlement.
 Unfortunately and tragically however, last week another infant death was reported – the sixth death thus far.
 Parents who own the Nap Nanny Gen 1, Nap Nanny Gen 2 or the Nap Nanny Chill models should stop using it immediately because the Consumer Product Safety Commission (CPSC) has deemed it unsafe.
 A number of major retailers including Amazon.com and Toys R Us have already instituted voluntary recalls of the product.
 Since the company who manufactured the Nap Nanny is no longer in business, you should contact the retailer to return you Nap Nanny.

 While we hope that you have not encountered this product or, if you have, that your child did not suffer any injury, there have been reports of numerous injuries and deaths.
 If you or your child has suffered an injury due to a defective product, we may be able to help by working to secure compensation for injuries suffered.
-For more than 34 years the attorneys of The Reiff Law Firm have fought for those injured due to the negligence or recklessness of another.
+For more than 34 years the Philadelphia personal injury attorneys of The Reiff Law Firm have fought for those injured due to the negligence or recklessness of another.

 What is the Situation with Nap Nanny?